PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 * Use ``Optional[type]`` for type hinted keyword arguments with a default value of ``None``.

-* There should be at most one pun per 1284 lines of code.
+* There should be at least one pun per 1284 lines of code.

 Branches, commits, and pull requests